issp-center-dev/mVMC/doc/en/expert.rst

 CoulombInter file (coulombinter.def)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Hamiltonian for the coulombintrer interactions
+The Hamiltonian for the coulombinter interactions

 .. math::